A581164121/My-Resume/README.md

 **[01-07-2024] - [On Holy Days in Pakistan]**

+- Managed daily financial operations, including tracking and reconciling tickets booked through the Head Office and travel agent IDs.
+- Monitored and maintained accurate records of airline bookings by extracting data from airline websites and entering it into the company’s ERP software.
+- Prepared and distributed daily payment statements to travel agents, ensuring timely follow-ups for outstanding payments.
+- Oversaw office expenses, including tracking, recording, and reporting all financial transactions to maintain accurate budgetary control.
+- Collaborated with travel agents and internal teams to resolve payment discrepancies and ensure smooth financial operations.
+- Maintained organized and up-to-date financial records, ensuring compliance with company policies and industry regulations.
+- Utilized ERP software to streamline accounting processes, improving efficiency and accuracy in financial reporting.
+- Provided regular updates to management on financial performance, agent payments, and expense management.

+- **Wholesaler – High-Quality Polyester and Sponge Products**

+- Managed online sales and handled all dealings as a wholesaler of high-quality polyester and sponge products.
+- Built and maintained strong relationships with clients, ensuring timely delivery and customer satisfaction.
+- Oversaw inventory management, ensuring accurate stock levels and efficient order fulfillment.
+- Processed online orders, managed payments, and resolved any customer inquiries or issues promptly.
+- Utilized digital platforms to market products, expand the customer base, and increase sales.
+- Maintained detailed records of sales, purchases, and inventory to ensure smooth business operations.
+- Provided regular updates to stakeholders on sales performance and business growth.

+Key Skills and Achievements:
+- Proficient in ERP software and Arabic accounting tools, ensuring seamless financial operations in a bilingual environment.
+- Strong expertise in financial reconciliation, budget management, and compliance reporting.
+- Skilled in online sales management, inventory control, and customer relationship management.
+- Proven ability to handle multiple responsibilities, including accounting and wholesale operations, with a focus on accuracy and efficiency.

 ## 🏆 Work Experience
 **Account's Manager**
 **[Azla Travels & Tourism]** – [Riyadh, Saudi Arabia]